prax78/Remove_Patches/README.md

 # Remove_Patches

-** This tool will help you in removal windows updates that were installed on specific date.
+** This tool will help you in removal of windows updates that were installed on specific date.
 ** Windows7 and above.

 ** PLease fork and you are free to modify :)